nanograv/PINT/docs/installation.rst

 Prerequisites
 -------------

-* Python 2.7 or 3.5 or later (Note that Python 3 support is currently not complete, but is a design goal)
+* Python 2.7 or 3.5 or later (Note that Python 2 is ceasing even bug fixes as of the end of 2019, so upgrades are becoming urgent; we know that some key pulsar software remains in the Stone Age of python-2-only.)

 * The current list of required python packages is in